Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Numerical results and its biological implications

-Figure \ref{fpe-mppN1}(b) plots the MPPP for different initial values $x_0$.
+Fig. \ref{fpe-mppN1}(b) draws the MPPP for different initial values $x_0$.
 From this figure, we observe that the maximum value of the stationary density function $p(X,t)$ is located at the maximum likely stable state $X_m(t)=9.0846$ with the initial condition $p(X,0)=\sqrt {\frac{40}{\pi}}e^{-40\left(X-x_0\right)^2}$.
-As the initial condition $x_0$ increases, the peak point of the stationary density function $p(X,t)$ increases. { This exhibits extinction of the species may not happen, and the high peak occurs at the maximum likely stable state $X_m(t)$.}
+As the initial condition $x_0$ increases, it raises the peak point of the stationary density function $p(X,t)$.
+This shows that the extinction of the species may not happen, and the high peak occurs at the maximum likely stable state $X_m(t)$.

+The most probable trajectories of the stochastic single-species model (\ref{401}) with Allee effect are plotted graphically in figures \ref{max} and \ref{fpe-mppN1} (a).
+Here the values of the noise intensities are set up as $\lambda=0$ and $\epsilon=0.5,$ respectively.
+We choose the stability index $\alpha=1.5,$ and the interval $D=(0,15)$.
+These figures evolve as the initial value $x_0$ changes, and they tell us that the maximal likely equilibrium state (maximizer) $X_m(t)$ lies between 9 and 10 at the bifurcation time 1.13.
+In other words, the maximizer in high concentration is between 9 and 10, it is different from the deterministic equilibrium stable solution $X_3=9.0846$ due to the effect of external noises.
+As seen in Fig. \ref{fpe-mppN1}(a), the most probable growth state is attracted to the maximal likely equilibrium state in the extinction state, and then it leads to the maximal likely equilibrium state in the high concentration as time moves forward.